ubigu/ilmakalu-v2/documentation/init_datasets.md

 Population of YKR data is done in script: `ykr_process.py`

-Required data is saved to directory `ykr`.
+Required data is saved to directory `datasets/ykr`.

 Input files used:
 * T01_vae_e.mdb